ibroheem/cuap-gateway/README.md

     welcome-page: related to app.mode.simple: string [WIP]

     white-list: Links to a file listing MSISDN allowed by the gateway to make requests.
 Any MSISDN not found in the list is ignored.
                 MSISDN in file are is separated by new line.
+Example file included in repo.

    `client` :  http backend related config